ddimitrov90/EverliveSampleApp/Pods/EverliveSDK/README.md

         // all properties are setm including the Data }

 My advice is not to use this function as it is simply performs a GET request that always downloads the file content, without caching and it may be slow.
 You better use libraries like [Kingfisher](https://github.com/onevcat/Kingfisher) or  [AlamofireImage](https://github.com/Alamofire/AlamofireImage) that will download the file for you just by providing the file **Uri**.
-This is demonstrated in the sample application here.
+This is demonstrated in the [sample application](https://github.com/ddimitrov90/EverliveSampleApp).

 ### Upload

-Full demo of the upload functionality by using ImagePicker can be seen in the sample application.
+Full demo of the upload functionality by using ImagePicker can be seen in the [sample application](https://github.com/ddimitrov90/EverliveSampleApp).
 But once you have the data of your file, here is the code.

 	let newFile = File()
     newFile.Filename = "newfile.jpeg"